The Clanging Funeral Bell

 Our young man who

 challenged Christopher at the spelling bay.
-Oh, aye, aye, aye.
+Oh, aye, aye,

-Three times I've tried it now, and he's still alive.
+he's been up three times.
+I've tried it now, and he's still alive.

-So I had got got him, he really wants to go into theatre.
+So I had got him, he really wants to go into theatre.
 And when I was doing the Kings one day, I'd got him to come a couple hours before the matinee.

 And I'd asked the staff, and they showed him round, they showed him the flies and all that stuff because he loves the Kings.
 That's the theatre that he's always went to to see the Panto.